What pain and symptoms are associated with the trapezius muscle?

 Self Treatment for Trapezius Muscle Pain

-Do you know that small "knots" and other dysfunction in the trapezius muscle can contribute to pain in the head, neck, and shoulder?
+Do you know that small "knots" and other dysfunction in the trapezius muscle can contribute to pain in the head, neck, shoulder and upper back?

 When I recommend trigger point tools to my clients I always recommend that they also purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain and how to find the trigger point for treatment This book is a must-have for anyone interested in finding the cause and treating muscle pain.